PPWR applies in 77d 14h 08m 19s — 12 August 2026What to do →

 User roles

-Brand managerCreate/edit products, manage categories, publish passportsOwn brand only
+Brand managerCreate/edit products, manage categories, publish passportsOwn brand

-SupplierEdit passport data, create batches, import CSV, export label filesOwn brand only
+SupplierEdit passport data, import CSVOwn brand

 Data schema